cloud4rpi/docs/docs/api/python.md

     **Parameters:**

-    * `diag` &ndash; a dictionary with the diagnostic variables description of the following structure:
+    * `diag` &ndash; a dictionary with the diagnostic variables' description.
+It has the following structure:

         `{ name: binding, ... }`, where:

-    * `name` &ndash; a diagnostic variable name.
+    * `name` &ndash; a diagnostic variable's name.
-    * `binding` &ndash; a Python variable or function that holds or returns the actual Cloud4RPi diagnostic variable value.
+    * `binding` &ndash; a Python variable or function that holds or returns the actual Cloud4RPi diagnostic variable's value.

     **Example:**